electrichasgoneaudi/electrichasgoneaudi.github.io/content/models/a6-e-tron/_index.md

 Audi A6 e-tron will be available with Adaptive Air suspension.

+## Technology

 ## UI & MMI

 Audi A6 e-tron will come with a new generation MMI.

-It will be based around [Android Automotive](https://source.android.com/devices/automotive/start/what_automotive)
+It will be based on  [Android Automotive](https://source.android.com/devices/automotive/start/what_automotive) and will feature a larger horisontal display mounted on dashboard and virtual cockpit.

 ## Options